gelisam/category-syntax/README.md

 instance Associative Bij Either where ...
 ```

 Now that we have implemented those structural rules, we can let Category-Syntax figure out when they need to be used.
-This greatly simplifies the code for describing the isomorphism, as we can now focus on the calls to `tree` and `inverse tree` instead of having to constantly rearrange the variables like in Sigfpe's version.
+This greatly simplifies the code for describing the isomorphism, as we can now focus on the calls to `tree` and `inverse tree` instead of having to constantly rearrange the variables like in Dan's version.

 ```haskell
 iso :: Bij T1 T7